faithfm/laravel-simple-auth0/README.md

 For a simple table/model-based approach to user permissions / Authorization you might like to try our [Laravel Simple Permissions](https://github.com/faithfm/laravel-simple-permissions) package.

+> [!NOTE]
+>
-Note: These packages are both part of our overall AuthN/AuthZ pattern that we deploy for our apps.
+> These packages are both part of our overall AuthN/AuthZ pattern that we deploy for our apps.
 (Our [Faith FM Laravel Auth0 Pattern](https://github.com/faithfm/laravel-auth0-pattern) package is more opinionated than the underlying packages, and includes a number of published template files that may be less helpful for a wider audience, but you're welcome to use them if they are helpful.)